-The GSI public viewer indicates that there are no groundwater abstractions within 1km of the site.
-The closest groundwater abstraction is located approximately 2.3 km northwest of the site; the well use is described as "other".
-Yields are 95.9 m3/day.
+The GSI public viewer indicates that there is a groundwater abstraction approximately 500m west-southwest of the site.
+The well use is unknown.
+Yields are 16.5 m3/day.
 The site is not located in a source protection area.

 3.4 Hydrology